grouville/dagger-serverless/README.md

 ## :handshake: Contributing

-If you got particular needs, don't hesitate to write an [issue](https://github.com/grouville/kickMySAM/issues) or create a [pull request]((https://github.com/grouville/kickMySAM/pulls)) on our repository ! :rocket:
+If you got particular needs, don't hesitate to write an [issue](https://github.com/grouville/kickMySAM/issues) or create a [pull request]((https://github.com/grouville/kickMySAM/pulls)) on our repository! :rocket:

 See the workflow below to contribute.